 Installing the Wrong Tint May Not Look That Appealing

 Everyone wants to appear stylish when they travel; so don’t let an incorrect window tint ruin that.
 That’s why it’s important to ask your tint installer regarding the type of tint that would work best for your car

 The Final Verdict?

 According to our extensive history of tinting, you really can’t go wrong with carbon or ceramic tints.
 They both fall under the category of nanotechnology-infused car tinting and share excellent heat rejection and protection.
+This is not to be confused with ceramic coatings, which also fall under the category of nanotechnology based protection..
+This is not to be confused with ceramic coatings, which also fall under the category of nanotechnology based protection..
+This is not to be confused with ceramic coatings, which also fall under the category of nanotechnology based protection.
 All in all, car tinting is one of those services that you only ever apply once in a cars lifetime and so, most often you would want to opt for the best option possible.
 Especially when it lasts such a long period, the extra cost per year divides into a minimal amount.

 Car Care Advice For The Everyday Driver & Enthusiast